 When I was a little kid I had a thing about trains.

 Canada is a big place, and the Canadian Pacific went all across it.
 Not up, not down, just a shortest-distance-between-two-points-is-a-straight-line across.
+In this case, the shortest distance between two points is 12,500 miles.

 A train could get me much further away than I could ever get on foot, especially in those days before I could run.